-The mobile CTA problem killing local service websites
+The mobile contact path problem killing quote requests

-Most local service websites hide their primary CTA on mobile.
+Most quote-based service businesses hide their primary contact path on mobile.
 Here is why it happens, what it costs, and how to fix it.

 Open your website on a phone.
 Without scrolling, without tapping anything, without opening a menu — can a new visitor call you or request a quote right now?